-- a profile prf = (typ, yok, ota), that determines the way in which ref may be used: - type typ determines the usability of ref by indicating the type of values that may be assigned to this reference in deposits, - $\circ$ yoke yok determines the usability of ref by indicating other properties of values assignable to this reference, - origin tag ota determines the visibility status of ref if it is \$ then the reference is public and otherwise it is private (details in Sec.
+- a token tok, that represents a memory location, - a profile prf = (typ, ota), that determines the way in which ref may be used: - o type typ determines the usability of ref by indicating the type of values that may be assigned to this reference in deposits, - o origin tag ota determines the visibility status of ref if it is \$ then the reference is public and otherwise it is private (details in Sec.
 5.4.3); we assume that \$ does not belong to Identifier, and we call it a public-visibility tag.